PatMayes/rasberrypi/prep/README.md

 ## Overview

-In this tutorial, we are going to learn how to construct a Raspberry Pi for testing.
-Being able to put together and navigate through a Raspberry Pi will set you on the path for building a new computer.
+In this tutorial, we are going to learn how to construct a raspberry pi for testing.
+Being able to put together and navigate through a raspberry pi will set you on the path for building a new computer.
 This process take very little time but if you are a new user we will go over some of the contents.

 <div id='what-is-a-raspberry-pi'>